ChadCalcote/chadcalcote-task-docker/README.md

 2. The source code from [candidate-task-docker](https://github.com/risk3sixty/candidate-task-docker), provided in TypeScript and built/executed in a Node.js environment, is being used for this project.

-3. The final deliverable is created in this repository with a `Dockerfile`.
+3. The final deliverable is created in this repository with a `Dockerfile` located [here](https://github.com/ChadCalcote/chadcalcote-task-docker/blob/master/Dockerfile).
 Instructions to build and run the container, thus executing the `decrypt` function, are located in the [Testing the Deliverable](#Testing-the-Deliverable) section below.

 ## Extras